-They’ll show you the major landmarks around the city, and give you all the help that you need to find out where you can spend for any given purpose.
+They’ll show you the major landmarks around the city, and help you find out other gems worth seeing in the city.

-If you do go on this tour, make sure you use the opportunity to get all the information that you need!
+If you do go on this special afternoon tour, make sure you use the opportunity to get all the information that you need!